Jennie Shortridge: Biography

 When She Flew, Shortridge's fourth novel, NAL Nov.
 2009, was inspired by true events in Portland, OR, and tells the story of an Iraq-war vet raising his young daughter in the woods, and the policewoman who finds them and must find the courage to break the rules to help them.

-In 2013, Shortridge's fifth novel, Love Water Memory, will be published by Gallery Books, a division of Simon and Schuster.
+In 2013, Shortridge's fifth novel, Love Water Memory, was published by Gallery Books, a division of Simon and Schuster.
 Inspired by a news story of an amnesiac and his fiancé, Shortridge wrote a fictional account of a woman who must become like a detective to remember who she is and what happened to her while grappling with a fiancé and the life she left behind.

 In 2009, Shortridge founded Seattle7Writers with author Garth Stein, a nonprofit collective of authors who promote Northwest literature and raise money and awareness for literacy in their community.
 Thirty-six of the fifty-plus members collaborated on a novel as a fundraiser, and it was published by Open Road Media Group in 2010 as Hotel Angeline: A Novel in 36 Voices.
 Shortridge organized the event and penned the first chapter.
 All proceeds benefit literacy.

 Shortridge also teaches both adults and children how to write, volunteering a good portion of her time to literacy organizations for children, including 826 Seattle.

-About writing, Shortridge says: "I am a writer because I can’t not be one.
-I write to examine the universal story through the personal lens.
-I write to put another voice, another viewpoint, out into a world where too many of the voices I hear aren’t telling my story, or my family’s and friends’ stories.
-Reading was my salvation as a kid, and now, writing is."